Image credit: Artur Tumasjan on Unsplash

 Continuing discussions and collaborations between researchers and clinicians allow exploration of potential translatable engineering solutions to the daily challenges in urological practice.
-In this context, researchers are developing an in vitro platform to mimic the physiological pressure and flow during bladder filling and emptying.
-The platform is being used to test current ureteral stents and investigate novel designs to minimize problems.
+In this context, researchers at University of Bern and Bern University Hospital are developing an in vitro platform to mimic the physiological pressure and flow during bladder filling and emptying.
+The platform is being used to test current ureteral stents and investigate novel designs to minimize encrustation in stented ureters.

-“Clinicians and researchers are learning so much from each other,” says Dr. Francesco Clavica, head of the Urogenital Engineering Group.
+“Clinicians and researchers are learning so much from each other,” says Dr. Francesco Clavica, head of the Urogenital Engineering Group at the ARTORG Center for Biomedical Engineering Research, University of Bern.
 “Together we will keep exploring new ideas for stent design with fewer side effects to reduce the negative impact on patients’ quality of life.”